ChrstphrHll/npc_gen/students/Brynn Opalul.md

 ---
 ### Description
 - 3rd year Tiefling Paladin in Burk
-- wavy dark red hair that's loose around the shoulders, Red eyes, and Pale Yellow skin
+- short curly dark red hair that's plain, Red eyes, and Pale Yellow skin
 - Is Devoted and Odd, and has Charisma as their ideal

 ### Organizations